BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately five thousand construction and design related expert designations, the Oketo, Kansas Construction Expert Directory provides a wide spectrum of trial support and consulting services to legal professionals and construction practice groups concerned with construction defect and claims matters.
-BHA provides construction related litigation support and expert consulting services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Utilizing in house assets which include licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the construction experts group brings specialized experience and local capabilities to Oketo and the surrounding areas.
+With over four thousand construction, architectural, and engineering related expert designations, the Oketo, Kansas Construction Expert Directory provides a wide range of trial support and construction consulting services to construction claims professionals concerned with construction defect, scheduling, and delay claims.
+BHA provides construction related litigation support and expert consulting services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
+In connection with regional assets which comprise construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the firm brings national experience and local capabilities to Oketo region.

 Construction Expert Witness News & Info